 - Long-term passengers can purchase transportation card monthly passes or recharge discounts to reduce one-way ticket expenses.

-On the whole, Nanjing Metro is not only a means of transportation, but also a manifestation of an efficient urban travel experience.
-Its line design fully covers the urban area and surrounding major areas, and the transfer station layout is reasonable, which can save passengers’ commuting and travel time to the greatest extent.
-Diverse ticketing methods (one-way tickets, transportation cards, mobile phone codes) meet different needs, whether it is short-term travelers or long-term residents.
+Looking at the Nanjing Metro, it is not only a means of transportation, but also represents an efficient urban travel experience.
+The subway line design fully covers the urban area and surrounding major areas, and the transfer station layout is reasonable, effectively saving passengers’ commuting and travel time.
+Diverse ticketing methods – one-way tickets, transportation cards and mobile ride codes – cater to different travel needs, whether short-term travelers or long-term residents, they have the flexibility to choose the most suitable method.

-In addition, the subway carriages are comfortable, well-equipped, and the station instructions are clear, combined with modern electronic information systems, allowing passengers to easily navigate in unfamiliar cities.
-Order management and safety measures during peak periods make travel more reliable.
-For tourists, after familiarizing themselves with the route and transfer skills, they can reach the attractions in the shortest time, reducing transportation costs and improving travel efficiency and experience.
+The subway cars are comfortable, well-equipped, with clear station directions, and a modern electronic information system make it easy to navigate even in unfamiliar cities.
+Order management and safety measures during peak periods ensure the reliability of travel.
+For tourists, after mastering the route and transfer skills, they can reach the attractions in the shortest time, reducing transportation costs and improving travel efficiency and experience.

-In short, the Nanjing Metro combines convenience, economy and safety, making it an ideal transportation choice for exploring Nanjing’s urban style and cultural attractions, and a model of modern urban transportation planning.
+All in all, the Nanjing Metro combines convenience, economy and safety, making it an ideal transportation choice for exploring Nanjing’s urban landscape and cultural attractions, and also demonstrates a model of modern urban transportation planning.